rfb-vibe/telecom-customer-churn/README.md

 4. **whether the customer has an international plan**
 5. the total number of international calls made

 Both of the bolded features were also influential in other models evaluated, thus I recommend conducting further customer analysis to identify trends regarding calls to customer service – issues, volume, customer service rating.
-Additionally, based on exploratory analysis, customers with an international plan are more likely to churn than those without an international plan – what about the international plan may be influencing churn?!
+Additionally, based on exploratory analysis, customers with an international plan are more likely to churn than those without an international plan – what about the international plan may be influencing churn?

+# Conclusion and Recommendation

+The final model selected to address the business problem of predicting customer churn is the tuned XGBoost classifier.
+Remember, the XGBoost classifier provides parallel tree boosting that can solve many data science problems in a fast and accurate way.

+The F1-score is the best metric to measure the performance of the predictive modeling for this business case because it is the harmonic mean of precision and recall, two measures important to predicting a binary class (churn or no churn), averaged to best evaluate imbalanced data.

+The F1-score of this final model (the tuned XGBoost model) is 0.94 whereas the baseline model's F1-score is 0.81.
+Further, this final model correctly predicts True Negatives 98% of the time and True Positives 69% of the time.

+A couple limitations of XGBoost that must be noted: XGBoost is more likely to overfit than bagging does (i.e. random forest) and it does not perform as well on sparse and unstructured data.
+However, in this business case, our data is robust with few outliers (based on exploratory analysis) and a selection of hyperparameters that perform the best.

+Lastly, this final model does predict Type 1 errors (False Positives) 31% of the time, so that must be considered in predicting customer churn on future, unseen data.

+# Future Work

+* Provide a larger dataset: The predictive modeling for SyriaTel can be improved upon for more enhanced performance with a larger dataset from which the models can be trained.
+Further, the dataset should include dates/time periods to understand when the data had been collected.
+* Further Analysis of Feature Importances:  Whether SyriaTel's customers have a voice mail plan or an international plan as well as the number of international calls made or number of calls made to customer service all had more influence on the churn rate than other features.
+* Evaluate Customer Service: Conduct customer service surveys for more information on why customers are calling
+* Conduct industry benchmarking to determine how SyriaTel's voice mail and international plans compare to its offerings

 # For More Information